Academic Integrity Procedure

 3. Do not collaborate with others on assessment tasks unless collaboration has been deemed permissible in the assessment task

-4. Do not copy other people’s work or allow people to copy their own
+4. Do not copy other people’s work or allow other people to copy their own

 5. Make every effort to reference correctly and not plagiarise